- A delivery route business means buying a franchise from a well-established brand to own, operate, and deliver using its existing routes.

 When you find a route you like, don’t buy it right away.
 Do your research to ensure that it is a good investment.
 Consider the previous 12-month data for the route, such as average deliveries, pickup stops, route mileage, and so on.

 You should also consider the company, not just the route, that is if the work culture or the company policies are feasible for you or not.
+This level of due diligence can save you from potential pitfalls in your delivery route business.

 3. Raise funds

 A delivery route can be a lucrative source of income.
 However, it is not cheap!
+Keep an eye out for available routes for sale that match your investment criteria and goals in the delivery route business.

 Because delivery routes are costly, you may need external funding to purchase FedEx routes.
 You could, for example, put down a deposit on a route and have the bank finance the remainder.
+It ensures that you have the necessary purchase price to acquire the route.

 4. Get licences and approval from the company